shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 ### Acronyms

-* An acronym is formed from the first letters of words in a phrase, for example, *API* for *Application Programming Interface*.
+* An acronym is formed from the first letters of words in a phrase — for example, *API* for *Application Programming Interface*

 * When an acronym is not familiar to the audience, spell out the term followed by the abbreviation in parentheses, for example, *JSON Web Token (JWT)*.
-For all subsequent mentions, use the abbreviation only.
+For all subsequent mentions, use the abbreviation only

-* Few abbreviations rarely need to be spelled out, for example, *API, File formats such as PDF, XML, PNG, or HTML*
+* Few abbreviations rarely need to be spelled out — for example, *API, File formats such as PDF, XML, PNG, or HTML*

 * Do not create acronyms for product or feature names.
-Always spell out Shopware product and feature names.
+Always spell out Shopware product and feature names

-* Acronyms in plural form end with “s”, for example, *APIs, SKEs, and IDEs*.
-However, if the acronym itself ends in s, sh, ch, or x, then add es, for example, *OSes, and SSHes*.
+* Acronyms in plural form end with “s” — for example, *APIs, SKEs, and IDEs*.
+However, if the acronym itself ends in s, sh, ch, or x, then add es — for example, *OSes, and SSHes*

 * Do not define your own abbreviations.
-Use only recognized industry-standard acronyms.
+Use only recognized industry-standard acronyms

 ### Shortened

-* A shortened word is just part of a word or phrase, for example, *etc* for et cetera, *app* for application, *sync* for synchronization.
+* A shortened word is just part of a word or phrase — for example, *etc* for et cetera, *app* for application, *sync* for synchronization

-* Use shortened or full form but not both in the same document.
+* Use shortened or full form but not both in the same document

 ### Contractions

-* Contractions are unique words by themselves that is formed as a combination of two or more other words with an apostrophe; for example, *it’s, you’re, you’ll, let’s, or we’re*.
+* Contractions are unique words by themselves that is formed as a combination of two or more other words with an apostrophe — for example, *it’s, you’re, you’ll, let’s, or we’re*.
 Such contractions add a more informal and friendly tone.
-So limit the usage of it.
+So limit the usage of it

-* On the other hand, negation contractions, such as *isn't, don't, and can't* are recommended to use as it is sometimes easy for a reader to miss the word *not*, whereas it is harder to misread don't as *do*.
+* On the other hand, negation contractions, such as *isn't, don't, and can't* are recommended to use as it is sometimes easy for a reader to miss the word *not*, whereas it is harder to misread don't as *do*

 ## Tense

-* In general, use the simple present tense.
+* In general, use the simple present tense

 * Avoid future or past tense.
 When you are talking about the future, the reader will be writing or running code in the future.
 This makes the description look ridiculous.
-The same holds true for past references as well.
+The same holds true for past references as well

 ## Articles

-* Indefinite articles, *A* and *An* represent a singular noun.
+* Indefinite articles, *A* and *An* represent a singular noun

-* While *The* is a definite article used before singular and plural nouns in particular.
+* While *The* is a definite article used before singular and plural nouns in particular

-* Use an article with the acronym (an ISP, or a URL), nouns (the Product database), etc.
+* Use an article with the acronym (an ISP, or a URL), nouns (the Product database), etc

 ## Capitalization

-* Capitalize the first letter of the word immediately following a colon.
+* Capitalize the first letter of the word immediately following a colon

-* Follow capitalization for the names of companies, software, products, services, features, and terms defined by companies and open source communities.
+* Follow capitalization for the names of companies, software, products, services, features, and terms defined by companies and open source communities

-* When a hyphenated word is the first word in a sentence, capitalize only the first element in the word unless a subsequent element is a proper noun or proper adjective.
+* When a hyphenated word is the first word in a sentence, capitalize only the first element in the word unless a subsequent element is a proper noun or proper adjective

 ## Spellings

 * Spellings are based on [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/essential-american-english/)

-* It is ideal to use filenames, URLs, and data parameters in words that are not spelled differently by different English dictionaries.
-For example, color and colour.
+* It is ideal to use filenames, URLs, and data parameters in words that are not spelled differently by different English dictionaries — for example, color and colour

 ## Conjugations